SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                                        Saving and loading configuration it is.&nbsp; Again the theory behind this is quite simple, although it does have it is ways.
+                                        Saving and loading configuration it is.
+Again the theory behind this is quite simple, although it does have it is ways.